Are your feet tired after a long day at work? Mobilize your feet.

-Our Physiotherapist Dana Ranahan is here with some tips on how to stretch your toes and loosen up your foot.
+Our Physiotherapist Dana Ranahan is here with some tips on how to stretch your toes and mobilize / loosen up your feet.

 - Weave your fingers into your toes and give a small squeeze to wake up the joints

 - Spread fingers to create space to loosen up the toes